Despite the obvious assumption, we don't test mattresses by taking naps on the job.

-- Spring mattresses: We selected 22 models from major brands such as Sealy, SleepMaker and A.H.
+- Retailer mattresses: We selected 22 models from major brands such as Sealy, SleepMaker and A.H.
 Beard based on feedback from member surveys.
 We also selected one exclusive model from third-party retailers such as Snooze, Forty Winks and Ikea, so you can consider alternatives to the big names.

-When we know what you want, our buyers go out and use member funds to buy the products from a variety of retailers – this means we get what you'd get, so we can be sure the results are what you'd find.
+When we know what you want, our buyers go out and use member funds to buy the products from a variety of bricks and mortar, and online, retailers.

-Opinions on mattresses are subjective.
-What one person might consider comfortable, another might find punishing.
-For this reason, manufacturers make mattresses with varying degrees of firmness.
-A good mattress will retain its properties over a lifetime, not getting any less or more firm over years of use.
+That's why manufacturers make mattresses with varying degrees of firmness.
+A good mattress will retain its properties over a lifetime, not getting any less or more firm over eight years of use.

 Our mattress test primarily addresses firmness.
-We aim to identify if the mattress will change in firmness over time, or if you can rely on it to deliver the same standard of comfort that convinced you to buy it in the first place.
+We aim to identify if the mattress will change in firmness over time, or whether you can rely on it to deliver the same standard of comfort that convinced you to buy it in the first place.

 - We conducted body support tests with people chosen to comply with the 5th percentile female (1.55m/54kg) and the 95th percentile male (1.91m/104kg).
 This range of heights and weights covers 90% of the general population.